David Platt (Coronation Street): Storylines

+In September 2007, David picks up some ecstasy tablets from his neighbour, Craig, who had kept them safe for one of his drug dealers.
+David hides the pills inside one of Bethany's dolls head, later David babysits for Sarah and Gail and leaves her alone to talk to Craig in the garden.
+However, Bethany finds the pills and ingests one before going into intensive care.
+The resulting fallout causes David to be kicked out of the house by Gail along with Sarah banning him from her upcoming wedding.
+Now unhinged, David drives into the canal.
+Gail is overcome with guilt as she believes this was a suicide attempt, and is relieved when David turns up alive.
+She allows him to move back into Number 8, and promises to never let him down again.
+Sarah is not convinced, and as revenge, she plants pills in David's drawer at the salon, framing him.
+This causes her to be given a job originally meant for David, and leaves for Milan with Bethany.
+Jason however, is disgusted when she reveals her plot to him, and he refuses to go with her.

 In January 2008, David begins a relationship with Tina McIntyre (Michelle Keegan) and she becomes pregnant.
 In March 2008, Gail pays for an abortion and they decide not to tell David.
-He finds out and, in an argument, he pushes Gail down the stairs.
+He finds out and, in an argument, he accidentally knocks Gail down the stairs.
 He persuades Tina to give him an alibi, but she ends their romance.
 David smashes various vehicles and windows on the Street, attacks Ken Barlow (William Roache) and hits a policewoman.
 He is sentenced to four months in a Young Offenders Institution.
 When he is released, Tina reconciles with him but faces more issues when a jealous David reads her emails.
 He dates Amber Kalirai (Nikki Patel) in an attempt to make Tina jealous, which has the desired effect and they get back together.